 Once a guest has decided he would like to join the Sounds of Aloha Chorus, he and the chorus will work toward preparing for his audition.
 We are a performing organization and do have musical expectations for performing chorus members, but SOA also is an educational organization.
 We work very hard with prospective members to help them succeed!

 The audition involves singing your own part in a quartet on a relatively simple song.
 Trust us: this is not as big a deal as it may sound!
 Barbershoppers are really good teachers, and we have a passionate commitment to helping new members experience the joys of singing a cappella harmony!
 Besides, there is no time limit on how long a prospective member can prepare to audition, and he can audition more than once.

 If for some reason an applicant truly is unable to succeed in the audition, all is not lost!
 He will be offered non-performing membership status if he desires.
 There are many non-performing roles an Aloha Chapter member can fill while enjoying the extraordinary fellowship of our group and celebrating this amazing art form!
 The Aloha Chapter has members who make outstanding contributions to the organization without singing in public performances.

-OK, full disclosure: there are some modest dues for belonging to the chorus and to the Barbershop Harmony Society.
+Once he passes the audition, the guest will be asked to complete a short application.
+Full disclosure: there are some modest dues for belonging to the chorus and to the Barbershop Harmony Society.
 But payment plans are available.
 And if you're under 26 years old, your dues are discounted by 50%!